eresid/react-native-sudoku/README.md

 I've made a record in **03:43** , I'd like to see if someone can break my record 😃

-I've also developed an app in React Native for developers called [NeoReader](https://github.com/nihgwu/NeoReader), wish you will love it too 😄

 ## DEMO

 ![](./resource/demo.gif)